Law reform has been achieved. Corporal punishment is prohibited in all settings, including the home.

 Session 075 (2017)

-“While noting that corporal punishment is prohibited in all settings and with reference to general comment No. 8 (2006) on corporal punishment, the Committee recommends that the State party:
+“While noting that corporal punishment is prohibited in all settings and, with reference to its general comment No. 8 (2006) on the right of the child to protection from corporal punishment and other cruel or degrading forms of punishment, the Committee recommends that the State party:

 (a) Ensure that the prohibition of corporal punishment is properly enforced in all settings and adequately monitored;